 Steps 10-15 are used for discovering of common EAS.
 After step 15, coordination procedure among SMFs is operated as clause 6.2.3.2.7 for common EAS IP coordination.

-Else, if the common EAS is available and to be used for the set of UEs:
+Else, if the common EAS is present in PCC rule, the SMF decides this common EAS in PCC rule to be used for the set of UEs:

 Steps 10-15 are skipped.